Mte90/Simple-Invoice-Manager/README.md

 Invoice-Manager
 ===============

-A Web App for Invoice with PHP, jQuery and Bootstrap.
+A Simple Flat Web App for Invoice with PHP, jQuery, Bootstrap and XML.

 Based on GUI http://www.jonathantneal.com/examples/invoice/